 Tupu Aotearoa will be delivered in Northland, through service providers Literacy Aotearoa, SENZ and Solomon Group.

-Chief Executive Officer Bronwyn Yates says there is a synergy in the objectives of Literacy Aotearoa Charitable Trust and the Ministry for Pacific Peoples initiative Tupu Aotearoa.
+Te Tumuaki (CEO) of Literacy Aotearoa Charitable Trust Bronwyn Yates says there is a synergy in the objectives of the organisation she leads and the Ministry for Pacific Peoples initiative Tupu Aotearoa.

 “Our intent is to work together in collaboration for the wellbeing of aiga, magafaoa, whānau and communities.